Tobago: Indigenous Tobago

 Greenstone ceremonial axe, from shell midden, Mount Irvine Bay, Tobago, 1957.

-Tobago was settled by indigenous people belonging to the Ortoiroid cultural tradition sometime between 3500 and 1000 BCE.
+Tobago was settled by Indigenous people belonging to the Ortoiroid cultural tradition sometime between 3500 and 1000 BCE.
 In the first century of the Common Era, Saladoid people settled in Tobago.
 They brought with them pottery-making and agricultural traditions, and are likely to have introduced crops which included cassava, sweet potatoes, Indian yam, tannia and corn.
 Saladoid cultural traditions were later modified by the introduction of the Barrancoid culture, either by trade or a combination of trade and settlement.
 After 650 CE, the Saladoid culture was replaced by the Troumassoid tradition in Tobago.
-Troumassoid traditions were once thought to represent the settlement of the Island Caribs in the Lesser Antilles and Tobago, but this is now associated with the Cayo ceramic tradition.
+Troumassoid traditions were once thought to represent the settlement of the "Island Caribs" in the Lesser Antilles and Tobago, but this is now associated with the Cayo ceramic tradition.
 No archaeological sites exclusively associated with the Cayo tradition are known from Tobago.

 Tobago's location made it an important point of connection between the Kalinago of the Lesser Antilles and their Kalina allies and trading partners in the Guianas and Venezuela.
 In the 1630s Tobago was inhabited by the Kalina, while the neighbouring island of Grenada was shared by the Kalina and Kalinago.

-Columbus sighted Tobago on 14 August 1498, during his fourth voyage, but he did not land.
+Columbus sighted Tobago on 14 August 1498 but he did not land.
 The Spanish settlers in Hispaniola were authorised to conduct slave raids against the island in a royal order issued in 1511.
 These raids, which continued until at least the 1620s, decimated the island's population.